 Despite a huge amount of research over the years, scientists are still not sure about the exact cause of Parkinson’s disease.
 The leading theories speculate that there is most likely both an environmental and a genetic link to PD, but the specifics are as of yet unknown.
 Some believe PD may be caused by exposure to a genetic or environmental factor early in life that worsens over time until symptoms begin to appear.
 Makes ya’ think twice about what we may be exposing our children to, doesn’t it?

 There are also some clues about the connection of environmental factors with PD.
-Studies over the years have shown that statistically there is a slightly higher of incidence of PD in people who have had unusual exposure to herbicides and pesticides.
-People who live in a rural area, drink well water, or are involved in farming also have a slightly higher risk for PD.
-That is all we know.
-No specific substance or substances have been implicated.
+Studies over the years have shown that statistically there is a slightly higher incidence of PD in people who have had unusual exposure to herbicides and pesticides.
+People who live in a rural area, drink well water or are involved in farming also have a slightly higher risk for PD.

 Gender and Hormones